flatsurf/sage-flatsurf/installer/win/README.md

+# sage-flatsurf installer for Windows

-This installer performs the following steps:
+This [Inno Setup](https://jrsoftware.org/isinfo.php) installer performs the following steps:

 * Enable WSL2 (and perform a reboot if needed.)
-* Install ArchLinux into WSL2 with https://github.com/yuk7/wsldl
-* Copy the ../unix installer into the users home directory in ArchLinux
+* Copy the ../unix installer to Program Files.
-* Create shortcuts to invoke the launcher scripts of the unix installer
+* Create shortcuts for the entrypoints of the ../unix installer.
-* or, uninstall which just deletes the directory where ArchLinux lives.
-* Mirror the rootfs so we do not rely on that random tarball.
+* Update the WSL kernel.

+The launcher shortcuts are then going to perform the following steps:

+* Create a virtual machine running Ubuntu for this sage-flatsurf version with Ubuntu (unless already present.)
+* Extract the ../unix installer into this Ubuntu.
+* Launch the entrypoint.

+Note that this approach is a bit odd.
+Normally, programs would install everything into Program Files and only put a little configuration into user space.